 183 W Main St.

 Westborough, MA 01581

 Narcotics Anonymous (NA) Meetings

 Narcotics Anonymous (NA) was founded in 1953, and like Alcoholics Anonymous, it uses a 12-step program but is meant for those struggling with drug addiction.
 It’s the second largest and most reputable recovery group in the world after AA.
-The members go through the 12 steps with the help of a sponsor – someone who has learnt how to abstain from drugs and is committed to remain sober for the rest of his life.
+The members go through a 12-step program with the help of a sponsor – someone who has learnt how to abstain from drugs and is committed to remain sober for the rest of his life.
 Membership to NA is free and the only requirement to join is the desire to stop misusing drugs.
 Here are some of the NA meetings near Westborough.

 59 South St.

 36 Anna St.